of the Layout of the Great Giza Pyramids

 the interim Great Pyramid with the diagonal descending to the

 Next, divide this segment by Phi.
 The longer section of the segment is the radius of the correct Alison-circle.

-circle intersect at "I. The point "I" lies on a simulation of G2's the diagonal.
+The point "I" simulates a point ion G2's diagonal.
 This relationship

 is an order of magnitude more accurate than the one Alison noted.
-The simulation is 0.66
+The simulation falls 0.66

 (0.6592..) inches northeast

 Two major lines: 'a' the axis

 of the initial Rising Column (RC was the key to Great